dduan/TOMLDecoder/Documentation/Introduction.md

 #### Numbers

-The `.numberDecodingStrategy` property on a TOMLDecoder controls behaviors for decoding numbers.
-Its default value, `NumberDecodingStrategy.lenient`, means the decoder will try its best to convert the TOML number to a number type from Swift standard library, despite the underlying value can only be an `Int64` or a `Double`.
+`.numberDecodingStrategy` property on an instance of TOMLDecoder controls behaviors for decoding numbers.
+Its default value, `NumberDecodingStrategy.lenient`, means the decoder will try its best to convert the TOML number to a number type from Swift standard library or NSNumber, from its underlying value that can only be an `Int64` or `Double`.

 Using only the underlying `Int64` or `Double` has the advantage of preserving most precision.
 If this is desirable, you can set the `.strict` number decoding